bopohaa/TypedWorkflow/README.md

 ## Performance issues
 * Return instances of classes, not structures (the mechanism of boxing and unboxing in cases of calling handler methods through the use of reflection nullifies all the advantages of structures).
-* If possible, use `singlеton` components (for this you need to mark a class with handler methods with a special attribute` TwSingletonAttribute`).
+* Use `singlеton` components whenever possible (using static methods as handler methods).

 ## Working use cases
 Can be found in the project `TypedWorkflowTests` in the class` WorkflowBuilderTest` (all components are located in the folder `Components` of the specified project)